 Helen has been actively involved with the British Association of Cosmetic Nurse (BACN) setting up the North West regional group and The Northern Association of Aesthetic Practitoners (NAPG).
 She regularly attends meetings, participates in on going training and invests in her continuing professional education and development .
 Motivated by patient safety and safety of practitioners she has always been active in trying to improve standards, good practice and sharing knowledge.
 Helen is also one of the Nurse advisors on the Save Face advisory board.
 All of this she does in her own time and at her own cost.

-She has become an industry commentator on a number of different areas related to the aesthetic industry; collating statistics, evaluating trends and writing feature articles, blogs and reports for The Consulting Room.
-Lorna also liaises with the media and have featured in various consumer and trade publications, including having articles published in Aesthetic Medicine, Aesthetic Dentistry Today, Cosmetic News (now Aesthetics Journal), Journal of Aesthetic Nursing, PMFA News and Body Language industry magazines, as well as producing the content for The Definitive Guide to Cosmetic Treatments for the 2005 & 2006 Body Beautiful Show.
-Lorna also produces the monthly in-house digital newsletter magazine for Consulting Room subscribers.
+Lorna is an industry commentator on a number of different areas related to the aesthetic sector; collating statistics, evaluating trends, and writing articles, blogs, and reports.
+She has also featured in various consumer and trade publications, including articles published in Aesthetic Medicine, Aesthetic Dentistry Today, Cosmetic News (now Aesthetics Journal), Journal of Aesthetic Nursing, PMFA News and Body Language industry magazines, as well as producing the content for The Definitive Guide to Cosmetic Treatments for the 2005 & 2006 Body Beautiful Show.
+Lorna was also responsible for producing a quarterly-printed trade magazine for Consulting Room subscribers.

-Lorna regularly attends key conferences and educational events for the industry to ensure continued knowledge and has close contact with many of the suppliers who manufacture and distribute products and devices utilised in aesthetic medicine.
+As an industry commentator, Lorna is regularly asked to speak at various events including business workshops for industry suppliers and trade associations and larger events such as SMART Ideas, FACE, and the CCR Expo.
+She regularly attends key conferences and educational events for the industry to ensure continued knowledge and has close contact with many of the suppliers who manufacture and distribute products and devices utilised in aesthetic medicine.